histefanhere/XAHK/README.md

 The biggest feature is that you can use other apps on your comptuer while Minescript is running, all thanks to the power of AHK!

 ## Installation and Usage
-1. Download and Install AutoHotkey from their [official website](https://www.autohotkey.com/)
-2. Download the latest release of the Minescript executable form the [releases page](https://github.com/histefanhere/minescript/releases)
+1. Download the latest release of the Minescript executable from the [releases page](https://github.com/histefanhere/minescript/releases)
-3. Run the executable and follow the on-screen instructions; the [YouTube video](https://youtu.be/-wKW0OovGK4?t=280) by [xisumavoid](https://www.youtube.com/channel/UCU9pX8hKcrx06XfOB-VQLdw) also contains some additional instructions.
+2. Run the executable and follow the on-screen instructions; the [YouTube video](https://youtu.be/-wKW0OovGK4?t=280) by [xisumavoid](https://www.youtube.com/channel/UCU9pX8hKcrx06XfOB-VQLdw) also contains some additional instructions.

 ## YouTube Video